Sunday, 13 October 2013

 Pallas's and Dusky Warblers in Norfolk

-Light rain in Essex turned into heavy rain as we approached Norfolk, but nearing Sheringham the rain died down and by the time we were parking the car at 7.15 the rain had almost stopped completely and the strong North Easterlies were now just a gentle breeze.
+Light rain in Essex turned into heavy rain as we approached Norfolk, but nearing Sheringham the rain died down.
+We parked the car at 7.15, the rain had almost stopped completely and the strong North Easterlies were now just a gentle breeze.

 As the shelter started to empty, the pager announced the presence of a Long-eared Owl at Cley.
-With the car parked up at Cley beach we headed off across the shingle towards Swarovski hide.
+After parking the car at Cley Beach, we headed across the shingle towards Swarovski hide.
 The LEO had relocated to the sand ridges on the beach a short distance from the hide by the time we arrived.

-After a quick scan of the ridges the LEO is located and showing well.
+After a quick scan of the ridges, the LEO is spotted and is showing well.

 Long-eared Owl